chrissix666/Jellyfin-Random-Button/README.md

 Furthermore, I tried that if I land on a TV show, the next shuffle would shuffle a season, and the following one an episode, but that didn’t work either.
 The same happened when I tried to shuffle a collection, and then shuffle a movie from it next—also without success.
 I also attempted to implement a 'sub-shuffle button' that would only appear for collections, series, or seasons.
 However, I had trouble restricting its visibility: it was supposed to appear only in the respective container, but the buttons either always appeared or didn’t appear at all.

+I also tried to get randomness for other labels like tags, genres, studios, and actors.
+For the tags, I even managed to shuffle pre-stored tags.
+The problem: I couldn’t limit it to the current library or media type.
+It always showed a random tag from all the tags in the Jellyfin database, completely unfiltered.
+I couldn’t find a way to narrow it down properly.
+Maybe someone knows how to limit that.

 I published this in the hope that someone who knows coding stuff better might take a look.
 I only worked on it with a few hours of time and a lot of help from ChatGPT.
 To be honest, I have very little understanding of coding itself and what it actually means.
 I’m not a coder.
 I would be grateful if someone could find the right code snippets and help make the shuffle code smarter and more flexible.
 Much appreciated